dart-lang/sdk/README.md

 ## Contributing

-Feedback is, of course, greatly appreciated and contributions are welcome!
+Feedback is greatly appreciated and contributions are welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md); mechanics of writing lints are covered [here](doc/WritingLints.MD).

 ## Features and bugs